-The Orpheum Theatre and the Century II Performing Arts Center are now joined by the INTRUST Bank Arena, providing another Downtown venue for concerts, cultural activities, and sports events.
-Wichita is home to Music Theatre of Wichita, the Wichita Grand Opera, and Wichita Symphony Orchestra, as well as one of the few cities with a Downtown multi-plex movie theater, the Old Town Warren.
+The Orpheum Theatre and the Century II Performing Arts & Convention Center joined by the INTRUST Bank Arena, providing another Downtown venue for concerts, cultural activities and sporting events.
+Wichita is home to Music Theatre of Wichita, the Wichita Grand Opera, and Wichita Symphony Orchestra, as well as one of the few cities with a Downtown multiplex movie theater, the Old Town Warren Theater.
 Several museums are located in or adjacent to Downtown: the Wichita Art Museum, the Wichita-Sedgwick County Historical Museum and Museum of World Treasures, among others.
 The Lawrence-Dumont Stadium, just across the river from Downtown, is home to the Wingnuts, a baseball team in the North Division of the American Association of Independent Professional Baseball.
 INTRUST Bank Arena is also home to the Wichita Thunder, a Central Hockey League team.